ethx42/tabula-game/README.md

 ## Validation Tests

-The script automatically runs three tests:
+The script automatically runs four tests:

 ### Test 1: Frequency Validation
 Verifies that each item appears the correct number of times: